 - wax cord or you can just use macrame cord instead as well

 - tooth picks

-Instructions for how to make a knot bracelet
+Instructions for how to make a square knot bracelet

 Make sure that you also watch my video to see how the bracelet was made.
-Click the triangle in the image to watch the video or head to my YouTube channel.
+(Use the triangle on the image to turn on video.
+If you are on a cellphone or other device, turn it horizontal for better viewing or head to my YouTube channel.)

 Making the knotted and fringed part of the bracelet

 I made a bracelet where I didn’t split the macrame cord but ended up liking the thinner string better.
 So that is the version I’m sharing with you today.

 Split a 120-inch piece of black macrame cord in half as shown below.
 It will most likely be a bit long in the end but better safe than sorry.